Whether tailgating at your favorite game or hosting a group at home, I have your top tips for how to save money tailgating this fall!

 It’s OK to ask guests to bring something.
 Use a free service like Evite to both let people know about your event and ask them to sign up.
 This way you know what you still need to provide and what’s being taken care of.

 Pro tip: don’t put anything on the list you’re not OK having the party without; you never know who may back out at the last minute.

 Not every decoration has to have your team’s logo on it.
 To save money tailgating, pick one or two team items and then supplement with plates, tablecloths, streamers, etc in your team colors at the dollar store.

 Take Advantage of Free Events at the Game

 Whether college or professional, many teams offer free events for fans before their games.
-Here are just some of the experiences available before a Titans home game:

 - Delta Dental Smile Zone: Open 2 hours before the game and located next to Lot D. Extremely kid-friendly – we have inflatables, slides, field goal kicking games and more

 - Black Tie Moving 40-yard dash for kids/adults alike (NE side of stadium)